The Paddock Project

 Will I be able to park nearby?

 There are several car parks in the town centre, as well as a train station.
-However, we recognise that parking can sometimes be difficult in Sherborne and have been working with Arup, a highly respected consultancy, as well as Sherborne Town Council and West Dorset District Council, to devise a detailed transport plan.
+However, we recognise that parking can sometimes be difficult in Sherborne and have been working with Arup, a highly respected consultancy, as well as Sherborne Town Council and Dorset Council, to devise a detailed transport plan.

 Will the gallery be fully accessible?